ben-razor/caspookem/README.md

 ## Technology

 Caspookem is built on Casper Blockchain.
 Caspookie NFTs can be minted and high scores can be saved on chain.

-This is only available on localhost as live deployment requires Casper Wallet whitelisting.
+This is currently only available on localhost as live deployment requires Casper Wallet whitelisting.